loot/loot/README.md

 ### Linux

 Refer to `.travis.yml` for the build process.
-If starting from a freshly-installed instance of Ubuntu Server 12.04, first run the steps in the `scripts/linux/prepare_ubuntu_precise.sh` to install some additional packages Travis instances have pre-installed.
+A [local Docker image](https://docs.travis-ci.com/user/common-build-problems/#Troubleshooting-Locally-in-a-Docker-Image) can be used to ensure the assumed build environment.

 Not all LOOT's features have been implemented for Linux builds.
 Issues labelled `linux` on LOOT's issue tracker cover such missing features where they can be